 - Dates: The dates must be whole dates.
-One option is to use dried, pitted dates which do not have the pit in the middle.
+One option is to use dried, pitted dates that do not have the pit in the middle.
 These are typically found in the dried fruit aisle of the grocery store.
-Another option is to use a fresh, whole date, however you will need to remove the pit from the center.
+Another option is to use a fresh, whole date, however, you will need to remove the pit from the center.

 Once the dates have been cut open, fill them with 1 teaspoon of peanut butter.
 You may have to use your fingers to get the peanut butter in the dates.

 After the dates are stuffed with peanut butter, top them off however you'd like.
 I personally like them plain, however, you could top them with crushed peanuts, crushed walnuts, chocolate pieces or cinnamon.

 - Use a different type of filling: any type of nut butter will work: crunchy peanut butter, almond butter, sunflower butter or pumpkin butter.

 - Toppings: 100% optional.
 Topping ideas include cocoa powder, cinnamon, crushed chocolate, chopped peanuts, chopped walnuts or sea salt.